-Electric mobility provides a solution for air pollution by exhaust fumes, however, air pollution by disc brakes is often overlooked while it is proven to be more toxic for breathable air.
+Electric mobility provides a solution for air pollution by exhaust fumes, however, air pollution by disc brakes is often overlooked while it is more toxic for breathable air.

 Every time that disc brakes are used, micron-sized metal particles are released into the air.
 The particles are inhaled by people, affecting their health and performance in work, study and life.